-Principal Investigator for clinical trials at University of Arkansas for Medical Sciences
+Principal Investigator for clinical trials at the University of Arkansas for Medical Sciences

 NRG-LU002, Maintenance Systemic Therapy Versus Consolidative Stereotactic Body Radiation Therapy (SBRT) Plus Maintenance Systemic Therapy for Limited Metastatic Non-Small Cell Lung Cancer (NSCLC): A Randomized Phase II/III Trial